jrengdahl/MSCP/README.txt

    -- a SWD/trace connector for a Segger Jtrace Pro M -- a USB virtual terminal interface
    -- a handful of LEDs
-   -- any unused pis on the uC and FPGA are brought out to test points
+   -- any unused pins on the uC and FPGA are brought out to test points

 The board is a half-wide QBus board, the same size as a KDJ11-A or RQDX3.